You can order your latte before you leave the house.

 Your customer will be a lot more likely to hear you out (or return your call) when you seem to know who they are.

 This is just the beginning, however.
-You’ll remember from the section above that once you have initiated the customer relationship, it’s time to start sharing helpful content with them.
+Once you have initiated the customer relationship, it’s time to start sharing helpful content with them.
 But there’s another important step to take after you do this, too.
 This step is what separates the sales leaders from the average performers …

 Monitor and analyse how the prospect interacts with your content